Business Owner’s Policy

 A small business owner calculating their BOP costs

-Business owner’s policies cost an average of $57 per month.
-This is based on the average cost of a business owner's policy.
-And 42% of Insureon's small business customers pay less than $50 per month for this policy.
+The average cost of a business owner’s policy is $57 per month.
+About 40% of Insureon's customers pay less than $50 per month for this policy.

-Your cost is based on a few factors, including:
+Your insurance premium is based on several factors, including:

 • Business location